 A content distribution strategy is a plan that helps an organization disseminate its content, whether it’s promoting the latest blog post or sharing a new ebook.
 Publishing content can only take you so far; a content distribution strategy makes sure that content is seen by the world.

-Content distribution plans are increasingly important because of the amount of data that individuals and brands are creating each minute.
+Content distribution strategies are increasingly important because of the amount of data that individuals and brands are creating each minute.

 Look at these stats:

 👉 Instagram users publish 46,740 posts per minute.

 👉 Twitter users send 456,000 tweets per minute.